Macuyiko/minecraft-python/README.md

 As of its latest version, the plugin is installed just like any other Spigot plugin. **You'll need Java 8 at least.**

-On boot, `lib-common` and `python` and `lib-http` directories will be created automatically.
-Config files can be modified to enable/disable servers.
+On boot, `lib-common` and `python` directories will be created automatically.
+If you want to access other Minecraft plugins in your Python scripts, their JAR files can be copied over to a `lib-custom` directory.

 ## Example